Little Big Adventure 2: Plot

-After Twinsen defeated FunFrock at the end of Little Big Adventure, Twinsun was peaceful, until a sudden storm covered Citadel Island.
-The Dino-Fly, a creature encountered in LBA 1 is struck by lightning and crashes in Twinsen and Zoe's garden.
-Twinsen seeks help from Ker'aooc, a healing wizard, who lives on Desert Island.
-But ferry crossings are cancelled.
-He aids Bersimon, the island's weather wizard, resulting in the clouds disappearing.
-After the storm, alien creatures, who call themselves Esmers, land on the planet, under a false diplomatic guise and Twinsen begins training under the Wizard's School after hearing of missing children on the planet.
-The Esmers use their army to secretly capture Twinsun's Children and openly invite the Wizards to their planet (which is revealed later to be a trap to capture them).
+After Twinsen defeated Dr. FunFrock at the end of Little Big Adventure, peace had returned to Twinsun.
+The events of LBA 2 take place several years later, as a heavy thunderstorm develops over Citadel Island.
+Twinsen's Dino-Fly, a creature encountered in LBA, is struck by lightning mid-air and crash-lands in Twinsen and Zoe's garden.
+Twinsen is advised to seek help from Ker'aooc, a healing wizard who lives on Desert Island, but ferry crossings are cancelled due to inclement weather.
+He aids Bersimon, the island's weather wizard, who then uses magic to calm the storm.
+Immediately after the sky clears, alien creatures, who call themselves Esmers, land on the planet, under a false diplomatic guise.
+After hearing of a mass disappearance of the wizards' children, Twinsen searches for clues as to their whereabouts.
+The Esmers use their army to secretly capture Twinsun's Children and openly invite the Wizards to their home planet, Zeelich (which is revealed later to be a trap to capture them).
 After graduating as a wizard, Twinsen is informed by his master of the possible plot of the Esmers and is sent to investigate their planet by accepting their invitation to all Wizards.

-Once Twinsen lands in Zeelich (the Esmers' two-layered, Jupiter-like gas home planet), the invitation proves to be a trap and he is arrested on the landing port.
-After tricking one of the guards with the help of another prisoner, Twinsen manages to escape imprisonment and escapes the planet in one of the ships.
-He eventually crashes in the mountains of Citadel Island, where he is attacked by an Esmerian soldier, after defeating him and making his way into the city he finds out that the Esmers have taken over the planet and have imposed martial law.
+Once Twinsen lands on Zeelich (which resembles Venus), he is accidentally identified by another Twinsunian in front of Esmer guards, who proceed to arrest him on the landing port.
+After tricking one of the guards with the help of another prisoner, Twinsen manages to escape imprisonment and escapes Zeelich in one of the Esmer spaceships.
+Returning to Twinsun, he crashes the spaceship the mountains of Citadel Island, where he is attacked by an Esmer soldier.
+After defeating him and making his way into the city, he discovers that the Esmers have taken over Twinsun and have imposed martial law.
 After going home to check on Zoe he finds out that Baldino has left him a protopack (Prototype Jetpack; it can hover, not fly) in the warehouse, he retrieves it and sets out to find his friend.
-Once making it to Desert Island he finds out that Baldino has disappeared, he proceeds to investigate his house and discovers that Baldino has built a spacecraft and for some reason went to Emerald Moon (Twinsun's moon).
-He visits the Wizard's School and learns from his master that in order to proceed in his journey and face the Esmers, who prove to be more than he can handle, he must obtain a powerful artifact from beneath Citadel Island.
+Once making it to Desert Island he finds out that Baldino has disappeared; he proceeds to investigate his house and discovers that Baldino has built a spacecraft and for some reason went to Emerald Moon (Twinsun's moon).
+Twinsen visits the School of Magic and learns from his master that in order to proceed in his journey and face the Esmers, who prove to be more than he can handle, he must obtain a powerful artifact from beneath Citadel Island.